Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Computation of the Total Perturbation Correction ( TPC )

 Note that the images of the points: $u=\pm\infty$ are at $z=1$ and further that $z(u)$ is a real-analytic-function of u.

-The other important property of the conformal-transformation, eqn.(272) is its `\textit{optimality}' as established by the `{\it Ciulli-Fischer Theorem}' [116].
-According to this theorem, the error of truncation becomes minimum when an arbitrary function, $f(z)$ when expanded as an infinite- power-series in $z$, is approximated by truncation at a finite number of terms, thus ensuring \textit{optimal} rate of convergence. \\
+The conformal transformation, as described in equation (239), possesses a significant property known as its 'optimality,' as demonstrated by the Ciulli-Fischer Theorem [118].
+This theorem asserts that the truncation error is minimized when an arbitrary function $f(z)$, expressed as an infinite power series in $z$, is approximated by truncating the series to a finite number of terms, thereby ensuring an optimal rate of convergence.
+Consider the partial sum of the BS, as given in equation (235):